lisajamhoury/The-Body-Everywhere-and-Here-2021/syllabus.md

 - Create a two-user sketch that:
   - Creates a live connection between two participants
-  - Uses one or more machine learning models to detect all or part of their bodies.
+  - Uses computer vision to detect all or part of their bodies.
   - Includes at least one interaction between the two people.
   - Takes into account how their forms inform the experience.
 - Write a blog post to document the process of creating your sketch.
 Submit it in the [Homework form](https://forms.gle/5XqusV3qTkodPQrRA).